v186239/ex457_rh_ansible/notes.md

   It's also important to have a log, date and time of the device.
 -----------------------------------------------------------------

+Backing up Configurations on Demand

+Ansible *os_config modules make it easy to back up network device configurations:
+• Setting the backup argument to yes causes the *os_config module to create a full backup of the current running configuration from the remote device.

+• The backup file is written to the backup/ directory in the playbook root directory or role root directory, if the playbook is part of an Ansible Role.
+If the directory does not exist, it is created.

+• Backup files are named using this format:
+<inventory_hostname> _config.yyyy-mm-dd@HH:MM:SS.

+• The file format of the backed up running configuration is platform dependent: an ios_config backup generates a text file containing an IOS running configuration, a vyos_config backup generates a text file containing a VyOS running configuration, and so forth.

+AD HOC backup commands

+ansible -i inventory -m ios_config -a 'backup=yes' cs01

+ansible -i inventory -m vyos_config -a 'backup=yes' spine01

 --------------------- USING THE SETUP MODULE -----------------------------